United States

 Bombay: The Bombay was itself created to resemble a miniature black panther — solid black coat, golden eyes, muscular build.
 It is the most direct foundation for the Pantherette project, providing the aesthetic baseline.

-American Shorthair: Contributing muscular build, robust constitution, and the broader body type needed to suggest genuine physical power.
+American Shorthair: Contributing muscular build, robust constitution, and the broader body type needed to suggest physical power.

 Burmese: Adding the satin coat sheen, the compact muscularity, and the warm golden eye color that most closely recalls the panther’s characteristic gaze.

-Additional breeds — possibly including the Savannah and the Chausie in some lines — have been incorporated in some branches of the project to increase body size and the low-slung, long-bodied silhouette.
+Additional breeds — possibly including the Savannah and the Chausie in some lines — have been incorporated in some branches of the project to increase body size and achieve the low-slung, long-bodied silhouette.

 Development Status